 This page links through to some of the other things I'm involved with and passionate about.
 Some are commercial, others are not, but they're all close to my heart and are things that I believe in and work towards.
 I hope you'll take the time to explore them and to contact me if you want to know anything more.

-I've been teaching ZCE for quite a while, originally the 5.0 version and now the 5.3 certification too, and I hold both certifications myself.
-One of the hardest things about preparing for the exam is the lack of sample questions available for the 5.3 certification, so I decided to share the set I use with my own ZCE courses.
+I've been teaching ZCE for quite a while, originally the 5.0 and 5.3 versions and now the 5.5 certification too, and I hold both certifications myself.
+One of the hardest things about preparing for the exam is the lack of sample questions available for the 5.5 certification, so I decided to share the set I use with my own ZCE courses.
 This 60+ page PDF contains some background on the exam and links to resources you will need, plus a set of 70 example ZCE questions (completely unofficial, the aim is to give you an idea of style and content) - complete with correct answers and explanations of those answers.
-The set costs $25 and you can buy it here (and/or keep reading for some tips on preparing for the ZCE):

 There are a few other things I have published which may help you to prepare (and these don't need your credit card!).
 When I published this pack, I wrote a blog post giving my best advice for preparing to take the ZCE exam.
 Also over the last few years I have collected and actively curate a set of links to articles covering some of the topics in the ZCE syllabus, which may be helpful to anyone studying for it.
 I am also available as a ZCE trainer, offering both public courses and training specifically for your team, just get in touch or take a look at my upcoming courses.